Beijing's South China Sea military bases are ready for use Image: US Navy handout via Reuters

 China’s claims overlap with those of Vietnam, the Philippines, Malaysia, Taiwan and Brunei.
-With the exception of Brunei, all these countries have claimed various reefs, islets, atolls and islands in the Spratlys, which China calls the Nansha islands.
+All these countries have claimed various reefs, islets, atolls and islands in the Spratlys, which China calls the Nansha islands.
 Vietnam and China have both claimed the Paracel Islands.
 And the Scarborough Shoal, a chain of rocks and reefs, is claimed by China and the Philippines.
 Adding another layer of complication, Taiwan makes the same claims as China in this regard.

 While Vietnam and the Philippines have undertaken their own construction activities in the South China Sea, China’s island and reef building has been on a far larger scale, with aerial photographs purportedly showing an airfield and harbour in the Spratly Islands that can accommodate military planes and ships.

-Against this backdrop, the US has been sending ships and planes close to some of the contested islands, citing freedom of movement under international law.
+Against this backdrop, the US has been sending ships and planes close to some of the contested features, citing freedom of movement under international law.

 What’s at stake?

 China’s sovereignty claims are of huge importance to its position in the region and globally.
-A key shipping route, $5.3 trillion in trade (or roughly 20% of global trade) is estimated to have passed through the South China Sea each year.
+A key shipping route, $3.4 trillion in trade (or roughly 20% of global trade) is estimated to have passed through the South China Sea for the year 2016.
 The area is also rich in oil and natural gas.